kiyannurullah/node-js-restful-api-mongo-db/README.md

 ### APIs
 Login with Jwt and register\
-Insert, update, delete, list and search by id book
+Insert, update, list and search by id book

 Example .enw file enwExample.txt\
 Postman collection in postman folder